longjp/plco-lung-detection-method/README.md

-# Prognostic Value of Method of Detection in Lung Cancer
+# Prognostic Value of Detection Method in Lung Cancer

-This repository contains code used to produce plots and tables in the paper
+This repository contains code used to produce plots and tables in the paper:

 Long, J.P. and Shen, Y., 2023.
 Detection method has independent prognostic significance in the PLCO lung screening trial.
 Scientific reports, 13(1), p.13382. [pdf](https://rdcu.be/dskKX)